ttnrobotics/my_robot1/README.md

 4. run it in **Gazebo**
 5. then replace parts step by step to make your **custom robot**

 That matches the ROS 2 URDF workflow and Gazebo integration docs for Humble.
-The ROS 2 docs group URDF, xacro, robot_state_publisher, and Gazebo tutorials together, and Gazebo’s ROS integration for Humble is through `ros_gz` / Gazebo Sim rather than the old Classic workflow. ([ROS Documentation][1])
+The ROS 2 docs group URDF, xacro, robot_state_publisher, and Gazebo tutorials together, and Gazebo’s ROS integration for Humble is through `ros_gz` / Gazebo Sim rather than the old Classic workflow.

 ---